-Because argatroban keeps your blood from coagulating (clotting) to prevent unwanted blood clots, it can also make it easier for you to bleed, even from a minor injury.
-Contact your doctor or seek emergency medical attention if you have bleeding that will not stop.
+Because argatroban keeps your blood from coagulating (clotting) to prevent unwanted blood clots, this medicine can also make it easier for you to bleed.
+Contact your doctor or seek emergency medical attention if you have unusual bruising, or any bleeding that will not stop.

 What happens if I miss a dose?

 Since argatroban is given by a healthcare professional, you are not likely to miss a dose.